DevrishiSikka/devrishisikka/README.md

-<h2 align="left" font="monospace">Hi, my name is Devrishi Sikka.
+<h2 align="left">Hi, my name is Devrishi Sikka.
 I'm a Computer Science student passionate about Back-End development and creating innovative solutions.
 Let's connect and code for impact! 🚀</h2>

 ###